E-Justice: How find mistakes of algorithmic in Laws

 Let’s see what an "Algorithmic Procedure" is.

-- confused order of Actions;
+- Confused order of Actions

-- Dangling links.
+- Dangling links

-- The action time is not specified.
+- Action time not specified

 I will teach you how to do it.